Jeremy Lister

 Captain Jeremy Lister (28 September 1752 – 3 April 1836) was a British officer in the 10th Regiment of Foot during the early days of the American Revolution.
 His journal was later published as Concord fight: Being so much of the narrative of Ensign Jeremy Lister of the 10th Regiment of Foot as pertains to his services on 19 April 1775.

+Life

 Lister was born at Shibden Hall, England in 1752.
 In 1770, Lister was commissioned an ensign with the 10th Regiment of Foot in England and sailed for Canada.
 After being stationed at Fort Niagara in America he saw action at Lexington and Concord, Massachusetts.
 He was wounded in the right elbow during the expedition to Concord and North Bridge.
 On 17 February 1781 Lister was promoted to captain.
 He stayed with the 10th until 1783.
 He sold his commission and settled in Market Weighton and later at Halifax in West Yorkshire.
 He died at the family estate Shibden Hall in 1836.

+Family

-Jeremy married Rebecca Battle (1770–1817), with whom he had six children:
+Lister married Rebecca Battle (1770–1817), with whom he had six children: